Is this a private school?

 When does tuition apply?

-Tuition is only paid if your child is not eligible for Alberta Education funding.
-This may be because your child:
+Tuition only applies if your child is not eligible for funding through Alberta Education.
+This may include children who:

 Can your tuition option be offset by childcare subsidy or affordability grant?